-In KS1 and KS2, we use a range of learning and teaching styles and we follow the dot.com programme.
-We place an emphasis on active learning, by including the children in discussions, investigations and problem solving activities.
+PSHE at Our Lady’s is taught in 3 inter-related sections: Relationships, Health and Wellbeing and Living in the Wider World.
+Teachers have identified key knowledge and skills for each area and consideration has been given to ensure progression across all areas throughout each year group across the school.
+We use a range of learning and teaching styles and we follow the Dot.com resources for the programme of study.
+Where the scheme does not cover topics, teachers plan discreet lessons according to the school's progression of skills documents.
+We place an emphasis on active learning by including the children in discussions, investigations and problem-solving activities.
 We encourage the children to take part in a range of practical activities that promote active citizenship.
 We organise classes in such a way that pupils are able to participate in discussion to resolve conflicts or set agreed classroom rules.
-We offer children the opportunity to hear visiting speakers as well as participating in activities outside the classroom.
+Children are also offered the opportunity to hear visiting speakers as well as participating in activities outside the classroom.
+(Stranger Danger)